dinoboards/yellow-msx-series-for-rc2014/game/README.md

 Highlights:
 * YM2149 PSG - 3 channel audio, +1 noise channel
 * 2 Controller Inputs (joystick, game-pad, and other input types) - MSX compatible
-* optional additional audio input lines, for mixing into the audio out.
+* optional additional audio output line, for connecting to optional MSX-MUSIC module

 A video of it in operation with the V9958 Video board at: https://youtu.be/dUCEZpBlxgY